uccser/cs-field-guide/csfieldguide/static/interactives/2d-arrow-manipulations/README.md

 This is the base system for a series of interactive used to show how to translate, scale and rotate an arrow by using coordinates and/or matrices.

+## URL Parameters

+- `config=X`: Sets the interactive to load with the given configuration name `X`.
+- `showIndex`: Reveals a dropdown box, allowing the user to change configurations from within the interactive.

 ## Required files

 - No required files